lecousin/lc-spring-data-r2dbc/src/README.md

     url: r2dbc:h2:mem:///testdb;DB_CLOSE_DELAY=-1;
 ```

+An example of a basic Spring Boot application is available [here](https://github.com/lecousin/lc-spring-data-r2dbc/tree/master/test-spring-boot)

 ### Using custom connection factory

 Another way is to extend the configuration class to provide your own ConnectionFactory